 Construction projects are built on a schedule with a set budget.
 Our tool helps you plan all the various tasks performed by your crew, subcontractors and other laborers on a Gantt chart.
 Use the roadmap to get the big picture and then toggle to the sheet view for a grid that calculates the critical path.
 Always know if you’re behind or ahead of schedule while keeping track of your costs.

 There are a lot of resources to track and deliver on a construction site.
 With our software, you can track your materials, supplies and your workforce.
 To boost productivity, track the tasks allocated to your crew on our workload chart.
 If some have too many or too few tasks, you can balance their workload right from that page.

 Track Your Progress in Real Time

-Creating a daily status report is the best way to hit the ground running the next morning.
+Creating a daily status report is the best way to hit the ground running each morning.
 Our live dashboard acts as an instant status report.
-It collects real-time data, converts it automatically into easy-to-read charts and graphs on time, cost and more.
+It collects real-time data and converts it automatically into easy-to-read charts and graphs on time, cost and more.
 You don’t have to set up the dashboard as on other construction tools: it’s all done for you so you can get a high-level view of the project whenever you want.

 Of course, you can also create a more detailed status report and capture a snapshot of the project.
 Our one-click reporting feature also has project variance, timesheet and more reports to give you a full picture of your progress and performance.
-Then filter the data for stakeholders to show them just what they want to see.
-Reports can be shared digitally or printed out.
+Then, filter the data for stakeholders to show them what they want to see.
+Reports can be shared digitally or printed.

-ProjectManager is a cloud-based software that helps construction project managers plan, monitor and track their work.
+ProjectManager is software that helps construction project managers plan, monitor and tracks their work.
 Our collaborative platform connects teams and keeps everyone on the same page.
 Live data helps you make more insightful decisions.
 Join the construction project managers who are delivering successful projects by taking our free trial today.